mozilla/docker-etl/jobs/dap-collector/README.md

 This job collects data from a DAP collector and puts them into BQ.
 For more information on DAP see https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap

+For more information on Privacy Preserving Measurement in Firefox see https://bugzilla.mozilla.org/show_bug.cgi?id=1775035

 ## Usage

 This script is intended to be run in a docker container.